 Trial 2

 Then the tempter led Jesus to the pinnacle of the temple and said, “If you are the Son of God, throw yourself down; for it is written, ‘He will command his angels concerning you,’ and ‘On their hands they will bear you up, so that you will not dash your foot against a stone.’”
-Jesus responds, “‘Do not put the Lord your God to the test.’”
+Jesus responded, “‘Do not put the Lord your God to the test.’”
 (4:5-6).

 Trial 3

-As odd as it might sound, “worshiping the devil” in this way this also is a temptation for us.
+As odd as it might sound, “worshiping the devil” in this way is also a temptation for us.
 We are encouraged to figure out how the world works and then leverage our power within this system to gain worldly success at the expense of others.
 If you can accept the brutal facts about how the world works, curry favor with the rich and powerful, leverage the right resources, and intelligently navigate the politics of it all, then you too can be the envy of all your friends and banish all your anxiety.
 This will require you to compromise or sacrifice some of your most deeply held beliefs and values, but the payoff is incredible!

 Illusions that Drive the Dynamics of Temptation